 For reported substantial and permanent increases in income during the 12-month period, the income must be calculated from the period in which the income or employment status changed.

-Boards must be aware that temporary changes, including increases in income, which last three months or less, do not affect a customer’s eligibility for continuing to receive .
-However, temporary increases in income that last longer than three months must be evaluated to determine if the customer’s new exceeds 85 percent.
+Boards must be aware that temporary changes, including increases in income, which last three months or less, do not affect a customer’s eligibility for continuing to receive CCS.
+However, temporary increases in income that last longer than three months must be evaluated to determine if the customer’s new income exceeds 85 percent SMI.

 Temporary increases in income that occur during the 12-month eligibility period and last longer than three months are assessed against an annual time frame so that the calculated income reflects the customer’s earnings for the entire year.